FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 !!! tldr "In a hurry?"
     **Private cloud:**

-    - Hosted on-premises or in the public cloud using only private connections
+    - Hosted on-premises or in the public cloud using only private connections.
-    - Large cloud providers offer their services &ldquo;in a box&rdquo; to host yourself
+    - Large cloud providers offer their services &ldquo;in a box&rdquo; to host yourself.

+Most cloud applications will reside on a public cloud and be accessible from the Internet.
+However, for some usecases access over the public Internet is not desirable or even strictly forbidden by laws or regulations.
+In order cases companies may decide that it is their policy that certain systems must never be connected to the public Internet, or only connect via a self-hosted gateway.

+In these cases a private cloud is desirable to minimize the risk of cross-contamination or data exposure due to other tenants being on the same infrastructure.
+Such cross-contamination is not uncommon, for example in recent years there have been a litany of CPU bugs such as [Meltdown and Spectre](https://meltdownattack.com/).

+Public cloud providers have extended their offers to address these concerns.
+Their service offerings now include dedicated hypervisors to mitigate CPU bugs, the ability to [connect the cloud bypassing the Internet](https://aws.amazon.com/directconnect/), or [accessing the cloud API's from a private network](https://aws.amazon.com/blogs/compute/introducing-amazon-api-gateway-private-endpoints/).
+Some cloud providers even went as far offering a [self-hosted setup](https://aws.amazon.com/outposts/) where the public cloud offering can be brought on-premises.

+These features, especially the connectivity-related features, also allow for the creation of a hybrid cloud where a traditional infrastructure can be connected to the cloud.
+This gives a company the ability to leverage the flexibility of the cloud but also keep static / legacy systems for financial or engineering reasons.

 ## Managed Services